OF THE HUMAN JOURNEY

 Bring children into this world only if you intend to truly care for them.
 There are far too many human beings already.
 Life is arduous enough without a harsh, imbalanced beginning.

 Do not put false wealth above real relationship.
 Learn to listen to the many voices of nature.
 Learn to see with its many eyes.
-Mountains of gold do not compare with a child's joy in a pile of sand, a bird's in the morning sun, or a dolphin's in the passing wave.
+Mountains of gold do not compare with a child's joy in a mound of sand, a bird's in the morning sun, or a dolphin's in the passing wave.

-Creation and destruction are equal partners in this vast kaleidoscoping lightshow, in the infinite aloneness of this dreamtime theater.
+Creation, preservation, and destruction are equal partners in this vast kaleidoscoping lightshow, in the infinite aloneness of this dreamtime theater.
 Deeply understanding this may lessen the suffering of your brief existence.
 Try not to take it all so seriously that you cannot laugh, at least occasionally, at this temporary identity, this brief ever-changing, three-dimensional illusion to which you are so attached.

 THE WAY IT IS (AN UNFINISHED ESSAY)